rnd-pro/jsdwa-server/README.md

 ### Core Features

 - **Web Asset Serving**: Serve JS string exports as any text-based web assets with appropriate MIME types (HTML, CSS, SVG, etc.)
-- **On-the-fly**: Build and minification for all assets
+- **On-the-fly**: Build and minification for all assets.
+You don't need Webpack or that "yet-another-newer-hipster-thing" anymore
 - **Server-Side Rendering**: Built-in SSR support for native Custom Elements
 - **Performance Optimized**: Fast in-memory cache for production usage
 - **Isomorphic Code**: Full-stack DRY support with shared code between client and server
-- **Modern Dependency Management And Sharing**: Automated importmap generation based on package.json and your endpoints structure
+- **Modern Dependency Management**: Automated importmap generation based on package.json and your endpoints structure.
+Share the common code with ease
 - **Platform Standards**: Modern web standards usage without legacy dependencies
 - **Hybrid Web App Model Support**: Seamlessly combine SSR, SPA, micro-frontends, and on-demand dynamic components without complex configurations
 - **Distributed Assets Model**: ESM over HTTPS support with direct URL access to application components
 - **Extensibility**: Add custom middleware to support your specific use cases
+- **Flexible Styling**: Use JavaScript right in your styles, forget about additional pre- or post-processors for CSS and their creepy syntax.
+Use classic way styling or encapsulated Shadow DOM.
+Or use them both without any limitations
+- **SVG files are text assets too**: Make your SVG files dynamic as everything else

 ### Installation